MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 #### AlphaStar
 AlphaStar was the first AI agent to beat professional StarCraft 2 players without any in-game advantages and represented a major milestone for game playing AI systems.
+Starcraft 2 is a real-time strategy game widely considered by many people to be one of the hardest real-time video games which humans play and has even been used by the US military as training for their officers for strategic response planning under pressure.

-The first version of the game was trained to use a simplied zoomed out version of the game which was a pygame rendering of the actual game which was derived from the games raw features which were extracted using the PySC2 library.
+The first version of the agent was trained to use a simplied zoomed out version of the game which was a pygame rendering of the actual game which was derived from the games raw features which were extracted using the PySC2 library.
 The system was later adapted to play the game from raw RGB features just as a human would.